ONSdigital/cloud-status-alerter/README.md

 STATUS_ALERTS_SLACK_CHANNEL # Name of the Slack channel to post alerts to
 ```

-The environment variables below are optional:
+The environment variable below is optional:

 ```
 FIRESTORE_CREDENTIALS       # Path to the GCP service account JSON key (used when running locally)